jdougherty4/testPython/chapter1.md

 i is a variable.
 It stores what you put in it.
 You need to print it to see its output.

 `@instructions`
+The string variables "i" and"name", as well as the integer variable "number", have been defined for you.
+Please fill in the appropriate code lines needed to output (Hello Julien)

 `@hint`